 The European Guidelines No 136 (European Commission 2004) recommended that the use of distance to reduce dose was normally the only measure required for conventional dental radiography.
-Data on dose rates around CBCT units are not available in the literature, but doses measured in the field and information available from manufacturers indicate that the maximum dose at 1 metre due to scattered radiation varies between 2 to 47 μ Sv per scan, compared with intraoral and panoramic radiography scatter doses of less than 1 μ Sv per exposure.
+Dose rates around CBCT units are reported as being in the range of 2 to 40 μ Gy per scan at 1 metre (HPA 2010a) compared with intraoral and panoramic radiography scatter doses of less than 1 μ Gy per exposure at 1 metre (Sutton & Williams, 2000).

-In addition, tube voltage can be as high as 120kVp, leading to scattered radiation being significantly more penetrating.
+In addition, tube voltage can be as high as 120kV, leading to scattered radiation being significantly more penetrating.
 This is much higher than conventional dental radiography and the increased penetration through protective shielding must also be borne in mind.